 Echo Lumena® Implementation from Manual Gel

 University of Maryland Capital Region Health Medical Center (former Prince George’s Hospital) is located in Upper Marlboro, Maryland, USA.
-It is a nonprofit acute care teaching hospital and regional referral centre.
-The hospital is a Level II trauma centre, the second busiest Trauma Centre in Maryland, specialising in Acute/ Trauma care, Cardiac, Women and infant care and paediatric services.
+It is a nonprofit acute care teaching hospital and regional referral center.
+The hospital is a Level II trauma center, the second busiest Trauma Center in Maryland, specializing in Acute/ Trauma care, Cardiac, Women and infant care, and pediatric services.
 Capital Region Health Medical Center treats nearly 4,000 trauma patients each year.
 Transfusion Services perform 11,000 blood type and antibody screens annually.
 About 85% of blood type and screens are STATs from the Trauma and Emergency Room Departments, with about 8,000 units of blood products being transfused annually.

 Three dedicated blood bankers staff during the day shift and two more in the evening and night shifts using manual gel testing with two ID MTS Gel stations found it hard to meet the 60-minutes turnaround time for blood type and screens for STAT orders.
 As a consequence, the rest of the hospital experienced delays in blood availability for patients.
 Most cases for antibody identification workups were sent to a reference laboratory due to the workload.
 The laboratory decided to automate blood bank testing.

-The requirements were a user-friendly analyser with a fast turnaround time, a large test menu, the ability to run paediatric & cord blood samples and strong support and service with remote networking.
+The requirements were a user-friendly analyzer with a fast turnaround time, a large test menu, the ability to run pediatric & cord blood samples, and strong support and service with remote networking.

 Article written in partnership with